OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:7

-that he promised with an oath to give her whatever she asked.
+that he vowed to give her whatever she requested.

 ## Matthew 14:8

-Prompted by her mother, she said, “Give me here on a platter the head of John the Baptist.”
+Encouraged by her mother, she said, “Give me here on a platter the head of John the Baptist.”

 ## Matthew 14:9